darkyboys/cook/README.md

 The Cook build system official implementation allows you to build in 2 ways!
  - Normal Build
  - Incremental Build
+ - Parallel Build

 **Normal Build** is just normally the build where all your source files will be compiled no matter what.
 **Incremental Build** is a build type where only the required files will be build , Other files won't, For example you just updated a single file then only that file will be built others won't.
 (This dramatically saves a lots of time in big projects)

 Now the default build type the Cook Build System uses is incremental build but in case you want Normal Build , You can say `cook path/to/recipe -i or --increment false , Because false turns off the incremental builds and true turns them on and by default it's set to true.

-**Argument Format**, Cook follows a simple argument format , Where `cook` as the first argument is compulsory to launch it and 2nd argument of your shell is the path to the recipe file cook will look for , In case it can't find recipe , It will look for cookshell , if cookshell is also not there then it will throw error.
+ > This part was removed in COOK3 due to massive change in flexiblity of CLI Frontend. **Argument Format**, Cook follows a simple argument format , Where `cook` as the first argument is compulsory to launch it and 2nd argument of your shell is the path to the recipe file cook will look for , In case it can't find recipe , It will look for cookshell , if cookshell is also not there then it will throw error.
 And the remaining arguments are just optional arguments like `-i`.

+**Parallel Build** is a build which covers both incremental and normal builds but it allows you to build soo many C++ source files in together at the same time , For example you can compile 5 files in same time as you would compile 1 because now the build system will parallely compile all the 5 files.
+The limits of file compilation in parallel is called thread limits , Since cook uses threads for parallel processing so it needs you to define how many threads you want to use (How many files can go together in parallel compilation at a time) and use this number very carefully as soo many threads may harm your cpu , It's naturally recommended to use 6 - 8 threads but if you have a fast cpu then you can use more threads also , This will dramatically change the compilation speed but also add a lot more load on your cpu in same way so use it carefully.

+ > Cook uses an advanced algorithm for parallel compilation where your cpu will never sit idle , When ever a thread is free as a file was compiled , Cook will add another file to compile without waiting for other files to be compiled , This allows for always filled inventory which decreases the compilation time overall.

+**Arguments**: In COOK3 anything starts with a `-` symbol or `--` symbol is considered an argument to the build system which cook will handle very carefully because these arguments tells the build system to do something and anything non-argument is considered the path overwrite to your recipe file or cookshell file.

+*Known Arguments*
+ - --v / --version : These arguments will print the versin of the cook build system and won't do any compilation, They also don't takesn any input
+ - --p / --parallel : These arguments also don't takes any input but they enables the parallel builds which by default are disabled in cook
+ - --t / --threads : These arguments takes input as the next shell argument so overwrite the thread limits and these can only take numeric values but these will only work if -p was present to enable parallel builds othervise they are not useful at all e.g (cook -p -t 6, This will tell cook build system to use 6 threads for parallel processing!
+By default 1 and the minimum thread required is also 1).
+ - --i / --increment : These arguments also takes input as the next shell argument but they only takes true / false as input and enables and disables the incremental builds (by default true)

+ > Anything without - or -- will be considered the path overwrite like `cook . -p -t 6 -i true` here the `.` is the path telling cook build system to look for recipe or cookshell file in the current directory.
+Also order of these arguments don't matters so feel free to write them in anyway you wish.

 ### Targets
 Targets are your complete source file configuration block which are converted to equivalent shell commands by the Cook Build System.
 (In case incremental build is applied to a target then the entire block will be ignored)